 Attempting to put water in a vape is an attempt to bring the unit to its ultimate end.
+Do this and you'll have to pull out the cigar cutters for a couple days until a new vape arrives.
 Water will spoil the battery, coils, and other parts of the vape.
 In cleaning out your vape pen, manufacturers recommend isopropyl alcohol, so the option of water is totally out of it.
 Perhaps, you use glass attachment or extension on your vape with filtrate or percolator.
 Then you can use water only in the filtration area.

-If you’re looking to change your vaping device, you can check out the new options available on smokecloud.com.
+If you’re looking to change your vaping device, you can check out the new options available on steamcloud.com.
 Happy Vaping!